Ask us about

 Volume, measured in decibels (dB), is the amplitude of a sound wave.
 This is the measure of a resting sound wave to its loudest point.
 The higher the amplitude, the louder the sound.

 Pitch is related to the frequency (Hz) of the sound.
 The average healthy adult can hear sounds from 20Hz – 20kHz.
 Anything lower than 20Hz is called infrasound, which is not registered by acoustic imagers.
-Anything from 20kHz – 20MHz is considered ultrasound, which acoustic imagers can read; however, most acoustic imagers can only read up to approximately 100kHz because their use cases do not require more precision.
+Anything from 20kHz – 20MHz is considered ultrasound, which acoustic imagers can read.

 Problems with industrial equipment usually occur between 1 – 28kHz, which is mostly in the range of what people can hear.
 Conversely, gas leak issues fall completely outside of human hearing capabilities, with the frequencies for some gas leaks reaching upwards of 42kHz, sometimes even exceeding that.